dart-lang/site-www/src/_guides/language/analysis-options.md

   You can, however, use the other syntax for rules in an included file.
 {{site.alert.end}}

+## Enabling analyzer plugins (experimental)

+The Analyzer package offers an experimental feature called Analyzer plugins.
+These plugins allow you to add linter rules and quick fixes that third-party plugins specify.
+You can use no more than one Analyzer plugin in each `analysis_options.yaml` file.
+Each analyzer plugin that you use increases how much memory the analyzer uses.

+Don’t use analyzer plugins if your situation meets either of the following
+conditions:

+* Your development machine has less than 16 GB of memory
+* You use a mono-repo with more than 10 `pubspec.yaml` and `analysis_options.yaml` files.

+You can find a few analyzer plugins on [pub.dev]({{site.pub}}).

+To enable a plugin:

+1. Add the plugin package as you would a dev dependency:

+    ```terminal
+    dart pub add --dev your_favorite_analyzer_plugin_package
+    ```

+2. Edit your `analysis_options.yaml` file to enable the plugin:

+    ```json
+    analyzer:
+      plugins:
+        - your_favorite_analyzer_plugin_package
+    ```

+Additional configuration may also be needed to specify which lint rules from the plugin to enable.

 ## Excluding code from analysis

 Sometimes it's OK for some code to fail analysis.